bitovi/academy/src/angular/10-updating-service-params/updating-service-params.md

 <img src="../static/img/angular/10-updating-service-params/after.png"
   style="border: solid 1px black; max-width: 400px;"/>

-## Technical Requirements

-In the __src/app/restaurant/restaurant.component.ts__ file, update the call to the `getRestaurants` service method to use the city and state values capture from the user's form input.

 ## How to Verify Your Solution is Correct

 If you've implemented the solution correctly, when you use the select boxes to choose state and city, you should see a list of just restaurants from the selected city returned.